zeref-12/chat360-assignment/README.md

 4. Deployment: Independent deployment of server and client components can be beneficial for production environments, allowing for updates and maintenance without affecting the entire application.

-#### Running the Application

-##### Prerequisites:

-• Node.js and npm installed on your system

-• MongoDB database

-• Postman

 ##### Instructions:

-1. Clone the project repository:  https://github.com/itssouray/Log-Ingestor-and-Query-Interface

-2. Navigate to the project directory

-3. Install dependencies on both folders
+1. Install dependencies on both folders

-4. Start the server side script:
+2. Start the server side script:

    i. cd LogIngestor/log_ingestor.js

    ⅰⅰ. nodemon log_ingestor

-5. Start the client side script:
+3. Start the client side script:

    ⅰ. cd QueryInterface